 Protecting California’s Renters Against Bed Bugs

-The law from which the amendment stems from is unique in that it is aimed specifically at bed bugs.
+The law from which the amendment stems from is aimed specifically at bed bugs.

-This is due to the serious expenses associated with them, and the difficulty professionals have with containing them.
+This is due to the serious expenses associated with treating bed bugs.
+They’re one of the most difficult pests to contain according to professionals.
 If you’re on this site, you’re likely no stranger to this reality.

-That difficulty is magnified in multifamily housing where people live in close proximity – such as in apartments.
+Their ability to spread is magnified in housing where people live near each other – such as in apartments.

 Curious about the entire extent of protections you have as a tenant in California?
 Give the California Renter’s Bed Bug Protections post a read.

 You can skip to the bottom of this section for an infographic on the changes.